-The last two subplots (o, p) show the local frequency of the following f_f and preceding f_p waves versus the frequency of the breaker f_b .
-IMF = 1.8Hz is shown with two solid lines.
-The local frequency was found to be a robust characteristic for the incipient breaker above, and we can expect a reasonable correlation of these properties.
-Although f_f and f_p are more scattered than f_b the correlation is present.
-In the last panel, all the data points are in the second quadrant and thus the preceding wave is decreasing in length along with the incipient breaker.
-In panel (o), the points are on average in the fourth quadrant.
-Therefore, while the incipient breaker is decreasing in length, the following wave is actually longer than its initial value defined by IMF = 0.18Hz.
-Since we know that double-breaking will occur, i.e. this following wave will break shortly after the current breaker, then it should now be rapidly shrinking.
-Thus, some very active physics must be involved in the short-time scale evolution of this set of very nonlinear waves.
+Figure 10(o, p) shows the local frequency of the following f_f and preceding f_p waves versus the frequency of the breaker f_b .
+IMF = 1.8 Hz is shown with two solid lines.
+Although f_f and f_p are more scattered than f_b , the correlation is present.
+In figure 10(p), all the data points are in the second quadrant and thus the preceding wave is decreasing in length along with the incipient breaker.
+In figure 10(o), the points are on average in the fourth quadrant.
+Therefore, while the incipient breaker is decreasing in length, the following wave is actually longer than its initial value defined by IMF = 0.18 Hz.
+Since we know that double breaking will occur, this following wave should now be rapidly shrinking.
+Thus, some very active physics must be involved in the short time scale evolution of this set of very nonlinear waves.

-Figure 17 shows asymptotic, rather than statistical properties of the incipient breaker.
-In this figure, the characteristics of the 5 steepest waves are plotted.
+Figure 11 shows asymptotic, rather than statistical properties of the incipient breaker.
+In figure 11, the characteristics of the five steepest waves are plotted.
 As discussed above, transition to breaking happens very rapidly, and breaking onset and its location may be somewhat modulated due to, for example, uneven number of waves in the nonlinear oscillations.
 Thus, we would expect that it is the highest waves measured that would be closest to the ultimate limiting characteristics of the incipient breaker.

-For the steepest five waves shown in figure 17, the asymptotic dependence of skewness on steepness is very clear (a).
-Note that they indeed approach some limit and we had to zoom in to see the variation.
-Therefore the scale of this subplot is different to that of figure 16.
-For the 20 steepest incipient breakers, skewness was broadly scattered, now that onset is close, it asymptotes to a value of 1, i.e. crest of the wave which is just about to start breaking is twice as high as its trough (2.14).
+For the steepest five waves shown in figure 11, the asymptotic dependence of skewness on steepness is very clear (figure 11a).
+Note that the bottom scale of figure 11 t is different to that of figure 10.
+For the 20 steepest incipient breakers, skewness was broadly scattered, now that onset is close, it asymptotes to a value of 1, i.e. crest of the wave is twice as high as its trough (2.16).